Aropha/aropha/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link)
 <!-- badges: end -->

-At [Aropha](https://www.aropha.com/), we specialize in delivering digital twin solutions with high precision and scalability.
-Our digital twins specifically designed to simulate the biodegradation processes of macromolecular polymers.
-For an example of our inference pipeline, explore this [Google Colab](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link) notebook.
+At [Aropha](https://www.aropha.com/), we deliver high-precision digital twin solutions that simulate the biodegradation of macromolecular polymers and small molecules with exceptional scalability.
+For a demonstration, you can explore this [Google Colab notebook](https://colab.research.google.com/drive/1Ypmo0l414TZhx4JTFwuT1bduYs0iRqgw?usp=drive_link) which provides a command-line interface (CLI) to our inference pipelines.

 ## Overview
-This repository, **aropha**, provides an interface to read your in-silico biodegradation experiments from a spreadsheet template, send them to Aropha’s processing servers to run biodegradation simulations, and retrieve the results to your computer.
-Our service is designed with privacy at its core with zero visibility into your data.
-We ensure that your data is never stored on hard drives, databases, or any persistent storage — not even temporarily.
-All computations are performed entirely in RAM, and the results are securely delivered directly to you.
+This repository, **aropha**, provides a CLI that connects to Aropha’s simulation inference pipelines.
+The CLI reads in-silico biodegradation experiment data from a spreadsheet template, submits it to Aropha’s servers for processing, and retrieves the results directly to your computer.
+Designed with privacy at its core, the pipeline ensures zero visibility into your data: no data is printed, stored on hard drives, or retained on persistent storage — even temporarily.
+All computations performed entirely in RAM and results are securely delivered back to you.

 ### Installation
-Aropha's clients can locally install this inference pipeline using the following pip command:
+Aropha clients can install this CLI locally for connecting to our inference pipelines:
 ```
 pip install git+https://github.com/aropha/aropha.git
 ```

 ### Current AI engines
-We currently offer the **ArophaBiodegEngine_v1.0**, a comprehensive digital twin solution that can simulate the biodegradation processes of macromolecular polymers as well as small molecules.
+We currently offer the **ArophaBiodegEngine_v1.0**, a comprehensive digital twin solution that simulates the biodegradation of both macromolecular polymers and small molecules.

-Our digital twin development team is constantly working to enhance our engines, and we will update this repository as we expand our solutions to address additional biodegradation challenges.
+Our development team continues to advance our AI engines, and updates to this repository will include additional solutions for broader biodegradation challenges.

 ### Contact
-To request a copy of the data entry spreadsheet template or for any business inquiries, please reach out to our [business team](https://www.aropha.com/contact.html).
+For a copy of the data entry spreadsheet template or any business inquiries, please contact our [business team](https://www.aropha.com/contact.html).